dufaultc/MaterialsMachineLearning/README.md

 # DeltaHacksV

-Team of Tim Choy, Sam Crawford, Lewis Rafuse, and Cameron Dufault.
+Team of Cameron Dufault, Tim Choy, Sam Crawford, and Lewis Rafuse.
 We are tackling the Materials Engineering Challenge.

 ## Running